Skip to content

 2. Site Structure

-As I mentioned, your site should be inter-connected with relevant page to page links.
+As I mentioned, your site should be interconnected with relevant page-to-page links.
 The crawler (or site visitor) should be able to access any page within 1-2 clicks (3 max).
-Pages nested too deep presents a poor site structure and a bad user experience.
+Pages nested too deep present a poor site structure and a bad user experience.

-To help Google understand your content better, the site structure must have link relationships around core topic pillar pages that link to related sub-topics commonly referred to this as content cluster.
+To help Google understand your content better, the site structure must have link relationships around core topic pillar pages that link to related sub-topics commonly referred to as content clusters.

 3. Update and Add New Content

-Regularly updating your content is one of the best ways to improve crawlability.
+One of the best ways to improve crawlability is to regularly update your content.
 This means creating new articles, updating old ones, and adding fresh images and videos as necessary.

-You should also make use of keyword placement throughout your content, so that you are targeting the right keywords and increasing traffic from relevant search engines.
+You should also use keyword placement throughout your content to target the right keywords and increase traffic from relevant search engines.

 4. Fix Crawl Errors